NeilGraham/display-switch/README.md

    ```

 2. GitHub Actions will automatically:
-   - Build binaries for all platforms
+   - Build binaries for Windows
    - Create a new GitHub release
    - Attach the binaries to the release